HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

             For example: default-webseald-server.name.example.com

-        -   backend-server-name is the host name of the Connections server for which Security Access Manager is managing authentication.
+        -   backend-server-name is the host name of the Connections server for which Security Verify Access is managing authentication.
 For example, HTTP Server configured for Connections.
         -   backend-server-port is the port used by the backend server.
         -   ltpa-token is the name of the file that you created to store the keys that you exported from WebSphere Application Server.
         -   ltpa-password is the password that you defined to encrypt the key file.